 The first major blow came on June 20 of the same year, when 21-year-old Wayne "Chop" Marriott was shot while sitting in a parked car in his driveway with Jeremy Leblanc.
 Leblanc would survive with one bullet wound to the arm, while Wayne died on the way to the hospital.
 Wayne was a first cousin of both Terry Marriott Jr. and BJ Marriott, and had previously been convicted of trafficking cocaine.

-Days later, a money loaning business called Spryfield Fast Cash owned by Jimmy Melvin Sr. was destroyed by a molotov cocktail, a now favourite modus-operandi of the two families.
+Days later, a money loaning business called Spryfield Fast Cash owned by Jimmy Melvin Sr. was destroyed by a molotov cocktail, a now favorite modus-operandi of the two families.
 It was speculated that this was retaliation for Wayne's murder.
 The day following the firebombing, gunshots were fired at the former home of the jailed BJ Marriott—which was still occupied by members of his family.

 Jimmy Melvin Jr. was named as the primary suspect in Wayne's murder, resulting in the aforementioned ride-along debacle and six-hour motel standoff with police.
 But even when he was finally arrested, the violence was far from over.